The Five C’s Of Mortgage Underwriting Leading To Clear To Close

 If the loan officer feels that there are multiple layers of risk, then he or she should look for acceptable compensating factors to offset them.
 HUD, the parent of FHA has a published list of compensating factors that may be used as a guide.

-Credit Of The Five C’s Of Mortgage Underwriting
+Credit of The Five C’s of Mortgage Underwriting

 FHA requires borrowers to have a minimum of 580 credit scores to qualify for a 3.5% down payment home purchase loan.
 Any FHA mortgage loan applicant with a credit score of 620 and under are considered a higher-risk borrower.

-• The front end debt to income ratio is the principal, interest, taxes, and insurance or PITI divided by the borrower’s monthly gross income
+Underwriters will analyze the front-end debt-to-income ratio is the principal, interest, taxes, and insurance or PITI divided by the borrower’s monthly gross income.

-Outstanding Collection Accounts And Charge Off Accounts
+Outstanding Collection Accounts and Charge-Off Accounts

 HUD, the parent of FHA does not require borrowers to pay outstanding old collection accounts with balances or charged-off accounts.
 Other government and conventional loan programs do not require outstanding collections and charged-off accounts to be paid to qualify for owner-occupant home loans.
 However, HUD has the most lenient guidelines when it comes to derogatory credit.
-However, The Five C’s Of Mortgage Underwriting mandates that mortgage underwriters evaluate prior derogatory tradelines.
+However, the five C’s of mortgage underwriting mandates that mortgage underwriters evaluate prior derogatory tradelines.
+Mortgage agencies HUD, VA, USDA, Fannie Mae, Freddie categorizes collections into two categories:

 • Medical collections